 Top 3 TIPS

 - ‘In lieu’ means ‘instead of’ in French, so you receive notice pay but don’t actually work your notice period;

 - Pay in lieu of notice is very common when an employee leaves after redundancy or a dispute; and

 - Sometimes it can be paid tax free, but employers do tend to tax it.

 How can I get pay in lieu of notice?

-It is a great thing if you can get it, because you get paid for time when you don’t even have to work.
-This is especially good if you have a decently long notice period.
-(Remember – if you have been employed for over 4 years, then your notice goes up by a week per year up to 12 weeks maximum (after 12 years employment) regardless of what your contract says.
-So even if your contract still says 4 weeks, you would legally be entitled to 12 years).
+It is a great thing if you can get it, because you get paid for time when you don’t have to work.
+This is especially valuable if you have a long notice period.
+(Remember that if you have been employed for over 4 years, then your notice goes up by a week per year up to 12 weeks maximum (after 12 years employment) regardless of what your contract says.
+So even if your contract still says 4 weeks, you would legally be entitled to 12 weeks.)

 Pay in lieu of notice is available from many companies if there has been some kind of dispute or disagreement at work, because in such circumstances employers actually prefer that you are no longer in the office.
-Thus it is often just a case of asking your employer to pay you in lieu of notice – you may not need to negotiate when them to get it at all as it can benefit all parties.
-Of course if your employer offers you pay in lieu of notice then try to keep a poker face and just make out as though you expected this as standard; then continue to negotiate the ‘ex gratia’ element of the deal.
+Thus it is often just a case of asking your employer to pay you in lieu of notice – you may not need to negotiate with them at all to get it as it can benefit all parties.
+Of course if your employer offers you pay in lieu of notice then try to keep a poker face and just act as though you expected this as standard; then continue to negotiate the ‘ex gratia’ element of the deal.